Kamchatka© Igor Shpilenok

 Julia Smith | Senior Communications Manager

 Julia joined Wild Salmon Center in 2024, bringing more than a decade of strategic marketing, communications, and digital storytelling experience in Oregon’s fruit and wine industries.
-In each of her roles, Julia’s community building and grassroots outreach helped small agricultural companies create big impacts while creating meaningful connections for people, the culture around food and agriculture, and sustainability for the land itself.
+In each of her roles, Julia’s community building and grassroots outreach helped small agricultural companies create big impacts.
+A University of Montana graduate with a BA in Philosophy, she focuses on the big picture while creating meaningful connections for people, the culture around food and agriculture, and sustainability for the land itself.

 Ellie Stair | Development Associate